 Resume writing isn't easy, and there are many different opinions on how to do it.
-If you're stresed out about writing the perfect resume, consider using an expert resume writing service.
-If you want to take the plunge yourself, visit our Military Skills Translator to make Military lingo something any civlian employer will understand.
+If you're stressed out about writing the perfect resume, consider using an expert resume writing service.
+If you want to take the plunge yourself, visit our Military Skills Translator to make Military lingo something any civilian employer will understand.

 Consider the fact that your resume has three primary missions:

 - To showcase your skills, qualifications and accomplishments in such a way that it attracts prospective employers.

 - To entice a prospective employer to take action; specifically, to offer you the opportunity for a job interview.

 - To serve as a tool to guide your job interviews.